spectromas/RackPlugins/README.md

 ![legend](/repository/legenda.png?raw=true "legend")

+**** 1.1.1 update ****
+i was really, really tired of voltage level mismatches between the various modules available. for this, the output level of the sequencers changed again, now supporting a full range of -10V to +10V. this range can be limited/shifted/transposed/whatever with two tiny knobs, strangely labeled as "output range".

-version 1.1.x implements a new revision of the main motherboard: the new bipolar transistors allow negative voltages to flow. all plugins have a wider range available (0V to 10V or -10V to 10V), for this the previous patches will sound different. to add insult to injury, for the _very first time in the world_ a plugin could have (or have not) some hidden features. and now for something completely different: a list.
+to add insult to injury, for the _very first time in the world_ a plugin could have (or have not) some hidden features. and now for something completely different: a list.